Brett-Stacy/baseISS/README.md

 haul-level proportions-at-length of the observed lengths.
 This is calculated by dividing the frequency of the observed length within a haul by the total number of fish lengthed in that haul.
 It should be a standard calculation that is exactly the same for every species.
-This convention…

 2. Length data be condensed with sum_frequency column.

 3. Age data include associated lengths.

 4. Age data flattened, no “sum_frequency” column.

+5. For EBS Pcod, age data has only been used when there exists alredy pre-processed length data associated with it.
+I.e., I matched the y2 length data object recieved from Steve with age data I downloaded when testing the baseISS functionality on age data.
+This was necessary becasue I needed quantities like YAGM_SNUM to perform the weighted expansion.

 ### Current Functionality